CrowdStrike/community/docs/pages/contributing.md

 # How do I make a contribution?
 Never made an open source contribution before?
 Wondering how contributions work in CrowdStrike projects?
 Here is a quick rundown!

-1. Find an issue that you are interested in addressing or a feature you would like to add.
+1. Find an issue that you are interested in addressing, or a feature you would like to add.
 These are often documented in the project repositories themselves, frequently in the `issues` section.

 2. Fork the repository associated with project to your GitHub account.
 This means that you will have a copy of the repository under *your-GitHub-username/repository-name*.